 Bilateral relations Switzerland–Iran

-A road map to strengthen Swiss-Iranian ties was signed in 2016 during a state visit to Tehran by the then president of the Swiss Confederation, Johann Schneider-Ammann.
-Agreements also exist on air traffic (1954, 1972 and 2004), road transport (1977 and 2018), export risk guarantees (1966), investment protection (1998) and double taxation (2002).
+Switzerland has traditionally enjoyed good economic relations with Iran.
+Agreements exist on air traffic (1954, 1972 and 2004), road transport (1977 and 2018), export risk guarantees (1966), investment protection (1998) and double taxation (2002).
 A bilateral trade agreement has been in force since 2017.

 Swiss nationals in Iran

-At the end of 2018, there were 214 Swiss nationals living in Iran.
+In 2020, there were 204 Swiss citizens living in Iran.

 History of bilateral relations